 A permit is required for all signs in Charlotte, including most sign maintenance.

 *Failure to get a sign permit makes your business subject to penalties and that translates into time and money lost.

 Apply for a sign permit by visiting the Hal Marshal Building at 700 North Tryon Street or contact 704-336-7600.

 How will Charlotte grow over the next 5 years?
 What are the factors driving our local economy?
-For answers to specific questions like those, the Charlotte Chamber offers data on Charlotte’s local demographics, as well as the economic indicators of our region.
+For answers to specific questions like those, the Charlotte Alliance offers data on Charlotte’s local demographics, as well as the economic indicators of our region.

 When it comes to selecting a site for your business, understanding the labor market is a crucial piece to the puzzle.
 With tools and data provided by Charlotte Works, you can make informed decisions when it comes to finding the perfect spot to set up shop.

 You know what your business is, but where should it go?
 With Mecklenburg County’s Property Ownership and Land Records Information System (POLARIS), entrepreneurs can search properties by parcel or address to obtain ownership, sales and tax information.
 Also, check out Site One, a mapping system that allows you to find vacant land and leasable building space!

 Business owners seeking to leverage university resources can consider locating in the PORTAL Innovation Center operated by the Charlotte Research Institute.
 To learn more, contact them via phone at 704 687-5690 or visit them online.